gianluca-nitti/mx3000control/DEVLOG.md

 and to configure the buttons (the mouse has a total of 8 buttons, and each of them can be assigned a mouse function like right click/left click, a keyboard key, or a macro, which is a sequence of keyboard keys).

-For this device, there is no official Linux support from the manufacturer; you can use the mouse with a computer running Linux as a regular mouse
-- thanks to [this kernel module](https://github.com/torvalds/linux/blob/master/drivers/hid/hid-holtek-mouse.c#L27) (the comment mentions
+For this device, there is no official Linux support from the manufacturer; you can use the mouse with a computer running Linux as a regular mouse, thanks to [this kernel module](https://github.com/torvalds/linux/blob/master/drivers/hid/hid-holtek-mouse.c#L27) (the comment mentions
 Sharkoon Drakonia and Perixx MX-2000 mouse models, but according to `lsusb` the Perixx MX-3000 has Vendor ID 0x04D9 and Product ID 0xA067 as well), but you can't run the configuration program supplied by the manufacturer, so you can't customize the DPI/buttons/etc settings.
 All these settings are stored on a non-volatile flash memory on the mouse, so a possibility is to unplug the mouse every time you want to change the settings,